mhaloglucas/mhaloglucas.github.io/index.md

 Hi, I am **Murat Haloglu Castillo** 👋—welcome to my portfolio!

-I am passionate about using data to generate business opportunities and answer business challenges (and other fun data projects).
+I am passionate about using data to generate business opportunities and answer business challenges (and other fun projects).
 With a Master's in Data Science (focus: social analytics) from Durham University and hands-on experience in venture capital, I thrive on tough analytical challenges and creative solutions.

 **🔎 Programming Languages & Libraries**
 - Python (pandas, NumPy, scikit-learn, TensorFlow/Keras, matplotlib/seaborn)